 Our Calgary Trip & Fall Lawyers are here to help.

 An unexpected injury can leave you feeling knocked down and powerless.
 We’re here to balance the power – to make sure you are treated fairly.
 Have questions?
 Our Personal Injury Lawyers will take the time to ensure you get answers to all your legal questions – at no cost to you.
 We hate to see people get taken advantage of.
 Knowing and understanding what your options are can make all the difference.
 As Calgary’s boutique Personal Injury Law firm since 1976, we’ve successfully resolved thousands of cases, and recovered millions of dollars for our injured clients.
 It won’t cost you a thing to get a Calgary trip and fall accident lawyer on your side, because we don’t get paid until your claim is resolved.
-At Litwiniuk & Company, you get a caring team that’s dedicated to your success.
+At Litco Law, you get a caring team that’s dedicated to your success.
 If there’s anything we can to do make your life a little (or a lot) easier, we’ll do it.
 Contact us today today speak with a member of our legal team.